+The historic center of Venice is small and even if you have just a one-day stop in the city, you can get to know it quite well.
 If you arrive by train or by car, take a scenic boat ride down the Grand Canal.
 To save time, take the faster route Number 82 which makes fewer stops along the way.

 After seeing the church, head towards the Doge's Palace.
-A visit to the museum inside would take several hours, so head towards the inner courtyard instead to be able to fit it all into a one-day vacation.
+A visit to the museum inside would take several hours, so head towards the inner courtyard instead to be able to fit it all into a one-day trip.
 Enter through Porta della Carta which is located right next to the basilica.
 The inner courtyard features the Giant's Staircase which was used for the crowning of the doges.

 Continue walking along the palace towards the water where you can enjoy scenic views of the island of San Giorgio Maggiore.
 From there, hear east to Ponte della Paglia from which you can have a good look at the famous Bridge of Sighs.

 If you are looking for unique destinations in Italy, the Bridge of Sighs is a small stone structure that connects the interrogation area in the palace with prison cells.
 It was built in 1600 and received its name because of the sighs of the prisoners that were lead to the terrible prison cells.
 To see the bridge, follow the length of the Doge's Palace along the shoreline until you reach Ponte della Paglia which faces it.
 Ponte della Paglia is always filled with visitors trying to take a picture, except very early in the morning.
 The exterior is made of white limestone and small windows have stone bars.
 You can visit the interior by taking a tour of the palace.